etrange-miroir/moving-beyond-borders/README.md

 ## Naming videos

 Put videos at the root of the USB stick.
+Use a suffix to specify tha language (e.g: _en, _fr, _es, _it, _ar).

+Example for english videos:

-- intro.mp4
+- intro_en.mp4
-- page1.mp4
+- page1_en.mp4
-- ...
+- page2_en.mp4
-- outro.mp4
+- outro_en.mp4

 ## Convert a video